dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The standard defines the `icrc7_supported_standards` endpoint to accommodate these and other future extensions.
 This endpoint returns names of all specifications (e.g., `"ICRC-42"` or `"DIP-20"`) implemented by the ledger.

-## Metadata

-A ledger can expose metadata to simplify integration with wallets and improve user experience.
-The client can use the [`icrc7_metadata`](#metadata_method) method to fetch the metadata entries.
-All the metadata entries are optional.

 ### Key format